Continuing from the Part-1 of this posts series which can be read here The Secret To Building An Ecommerce Website That Thrives On Search – Part 1

 Let us know in the comments below if you will be interested in another post on product page optimization for E-commerce and I will make time for it to write it.

-If you invest all your time on dedicate some of that time to the product page as well because that's where you're trying to direct people to and you obviously want them to then follow through and pull this trigger.
+If you invest all your time on content marketing dedicate some of that time to the product page as well because that's where you're trying to direct people to and you obviously want them to then follow through and pull this trigger.

 We will be writing more interesting topics on this subject in the next part of this posts series.
 Keep an eye on it by subscribing to our newsletter.